Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Introduction

 Plane and solid geometry give axiomatized abstractions of spatial phenomena.
 Training on such problems compels models to internalize Euclidean constraints such as angle and ratio preservation, similarity, and congruence, thereby providing an effective surrogate curriculum for cultivating spatial perception and reasoning skills.

 Unfortunately, there are currently no large-scale, high-quality training datasets tailored for diverse geometric problems.
-To address this, we filtered the required corpus from open-source resources such as Geometry3K \cite{Geometry3K_AACL_2021}, MMK12 \cite{MMK12_arXiv_2025}, SolidGeo \cite{SolidGeo_2025_arXiv}, and WeMath2 \cite{wemath2_arXiv_2025}.
+To address this, we filtered the required corpus from open-source resources such as Geometry3K~\cite{Geometry3K_AACL_2021}, MMK12~\cite{MMK12_arXiv_2025}, SolidGeo3K~\cite{SolidGeo_2025_arXiv}, and WeMath2~\cite{wemath2_arXiv_2025}.
 We employed Qwen2.5-VL-72B as an annotator to determine whether a problem belongs to plane or solid geometry.

 After filtering the existing corpus, we identified a significant imbalance: only about 7,000 solid geometry problems remained, while there were about 20,000 plane geometry problems.
-However, solid geometry encompasses more explicit three-dimensional spatial phenomena (e.g., perspective invariance, polyhedron truncation, volume-area relationships), which are equally crucial for VLMs in learning spatial knowledge.
+However, solid geometry encompasses more explicit three-dimensional spatial phenomena (\textit{e.g.}, perspective invariance, polyhedron truncation, volume-area relationships), which are equally crucial for VLMs in learning spatial knowledge.
 Furthermore, existing solid geometry problems predominantly focus on shape recognition, coordinate/angle/area calculations, and similar question types, with insufficient coverage of richer problem types.
-To address these gaps, we newly collected approximately 4,500 additional problems from commercially available K–12 textbooks and standard/competition practice books on junior/senior high school mathematics.
-These cover categories such as positional relationship determination, dynamic or moving-point problems, folding/unfolding problems, and contextualized geometry word problems.
+To address these gaps, we newly collected approximately 4,500 additional problems from K-12 textbooks and competition practice books, covering positional relationships, dynamic geometry, folding/unfolding, and contextualized word problems.
+All newly collected problems are used with publisher permission for academic purposes.